MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab02_ex01.md

         </div>
         <div class="col-sm-12 col-lg-4">

+        From the OpenShift home page, select the **[Shared] Central CI/CD** project.
+Scroll down and find the **cjoc** pod, which stands for "CloudBees Jenkins Operations Center", and click the route.
+Login with your same user and password information.<br /><br />

         Hey!
 No big red boxes!<br /><br />

         Survey after survey shows Jenkins is the most popular open source automation server - and for good reason.
 However, Jenkins alone often lacks what teams need as continuous delivery scales across an organization.
 CloudBees Core extends Jenkins with functionality that embeds best practices, supports rapid on-boarding, provides tools for easier admin management and is based on an architecture that was built for scalability.
 You get enterprise-level benefits along with the Jenkins automation you already love.